-If you want to get the best espresso machine possible, this is the ideal price range for one.
+If you want to get the best espresso machine in Australia, this is the ideal price range for one.
 In fact, this is around the amount that I ended up spending for my own.
 In all honesty, I tried some of the low-quality options, but the espresso that comes out of those things does not taste good at all.

 Most people know that I love a good espresso.
 I am certainly not one to complain, but I do believe certain machines speak for themselves in terms of quality.
 If you enjoy a tasty warm beverage just as much as I do, you are probably searching for a way to make the beverage at home instead of having to go to a local cafe all the time.

 Imagine holding the mug in your hands, pressing it against your lips and taking that very first sip.
 The flavors are so rich and delightful that the taste just happens to wake you up a bit.
 At that very moment, there is nothing else that is more important than simply indulging in all the deliciousness.
 Imagine holding the mug in your hands, pressing it against your lips and taking that very first sip.
 The flavors are so rich and delightful that the taste just happens to wake you up a bit.
 At that very moment, there is nothing else that is more important than simply indulging in all the deliciousness.

 PROS: This super automatic espresso machine makes the best-tasting espresso.

 CONS: You cannot use ground coffee or pods in this machine.